University and student life

 During the thematic programme, several different activities will be organised.
 A diverse selection of online exhibitions will be presented, for example, on the occasion of Carel Stolker's retirement as Rector Magnificus and photography exhibitions showing student life now and in the past.
 Also, various boekensalons will be presented, like a boekensalon on the occasion of the publication of the fourth part in Willem Otterspeer's book series "Groepsportret met dame", a history of Leiden University.
 A number of blogs will be published on a wide selection of items from the Special Collections, alongside videos with UBL curators and podcasts with Leiden University researchers.
 A thematic edition of magazine De Boekenwereld already came out at the end of last year, exhaustively covering a selection of Leiden items and collections in this theme.

-If you want to be kept informed about the activities in the thematic programme Student@University and other activities of Special Collections, please subscribe to our mailing list via email@example.com.
+If you want to be kept informed about the activities in the thematic programme "University and Student life" and other activities of Special Collections, please subscribe to our mailing list via email@example.com.
 You will then receive invitations by email for all activities.

 UBL holds special collections of national and international importance.
 The preservation of this cultural heritage receives the greatest possible care, as does the availability of it for students and researchers.
-Through the organisation of thematic programs like "Student@University" - and earlier programs like "Beyond Content" and "Oppression and Freedom" - the interested public is brought into contact with items from the Leiden Special Collections, encouraging new and innovative ways of using them.
+Through the organisation of thematic programs like "University and Student life" - and earlier programs like "Beyond Content" and "Oppression and Freedom" - the interested public is brought into contact with items from the Leiden Special Collections, encouraging new and innovative ways of using them.